-The chargers will help the region to support the next generation of electric vehicles which have significantly larger battery capacities and support higher charging speeds.
+The chargers help the region to support the next generation of electric vehicles which have significantly larger battery capacities and support higher charging speeds.

 See more information about HyperHubs in York: